Skip to main content

 All changes that are done here are automatically reflected in the Model elements overview, and vice versa.

-Mamaging model elements
+Managing model elements

 • Remove from diagram: Removes the model element from this particular diagram.
 You can still find it in the available model elements.
+Can also be achieved by using DEL.

 • Delete from project: Deletes the model element from the project.
 You will need to confirm the action before the selected model element is permanently deleted.